lokeshbhatt/Sample-Python-Code-for-CMC-API-Access/README.md

 #
 #
 # Introduction
-### Clients often run tools, programs & utlities to achieve a consolidated view of enterprise wide inventory, usage, credits etc.
+###    - Clients often run tools, programs & utlities to achieve a consolidated view of enterprise wide inventory, usage, credits etc.
-### Populating central dashboard with latest data points requires programatic access to end-point's, CMC data points, in our case.
+###    - Populating central dashboard with latest data points requires programatic access to end-point's, CMC data points, in our case.
-### Shown here is a python based programatic approach to pull inventory, pool usage & credit data points using CMC APIs.
+###    - Detaield here is a python based programatic approach to pull inventory, pool usage & credit data points using CMC APIs.
-### Demonstratd here is a menu based approach, but same can be easily modified/extended for command line / scheduled friendly code.
+###    - Code demonstrates an interactive menu based approach, but same can be easily modified/extended for equivalent command line / scheduled friendly code.
 example of pulling following data point using CMC APIs,
 # cmc_apis_demo-0.0.py
 #   - Sample code to fetch data using CMC APIs